 2) What can I do to change this?

 Once you have identified your emotions and mood, to improve your mental health, you need to respond to any worries and anxieties, rather than just burying them.
 Are you worried about accommodation or the future of your university career?
-Email the university staff or use the dedicated FAQs website for both current and prospective students.
+Email the university staff.
 Are you concerned about family members or friends?
 Get in contact with them regularly.

 Unfortunately, however, a lot of the concerns surrounding lockdown and COVID-19 cannot be addressed directly, due to the instability and evolving nature of the situation.
 This means that you need to find other ways to look after your mental health during lockdown.
 This should involve something that distracts you, relaxes you, or makes you happy - whether this is reading a book; watching a family-favourite film, or baking.